IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

   replaced with an adaptive multiplicative increase to enhance convergence speed.

-* The algorithm is more rate based than self-clocked.
-The calculated congestion window is used mainly to calculate proper media bitrates.
+* The algorithm is more rate based than self-clocked:

+    * The calculated congestion window is mainly used to calculate proper media bitrates.
 Bytes in flight is however allowed to exceeed the reference window.
+Therefore, The term reference window is used instead of congestion window, as the	reference window does not set an absolute limit on the bytes in	flight.

+    * The self-clocking now acts more like an emergency break as bytes in flight can exceed the reference window only to a certain degree.
+The rationale is to be able to transmit large video frames and avoid that they are unnecessarily queued up on the sender side, but still prevent a large network queue.

 * The media bitrate calculation is dramatically changed and simplified.